 You should contact the experienced NYC pedestrian accident attorneys of the Law Office of Cohen & Jaffe, LLP if you have been hit by a motor vehicle and are dealing with hospitalization, time out of work, medical bills, or other damages.
 We can help you pursue full compensation from the person or persons responsible for your injuries.

 - As your New York pedestrian accident attorneys, we will help you identify all potential sources of compensation after an accident.

 This may include liable third parties that you may not have thought about, such as the employer of a driver who hit you while driving as part of the job, or a bar that served an underage or impaired patron who ran into you.

-- Our experienced pedestrian accident attorneys will document the value of all of your losses and demonstrate to the insurance company the full amount of money you deserve.
+- Our pedestrian accident attorneys will document the value of all of your losses and demonstrate to the insurance company the full amount of money you deserve.

-- Our team will help you with your urgent issues, such as obtaining medical care and dealing with insurance adjusters and creditors.
+Our team will help you with your urgent issues, such as obtaining medical care and dealing with insurance adjusters and creditors.

 Our goal is to take the burden of dealing with insurance adjusters off you so you can stay focused on recovery.
 Once you engage us as your attorneys, we can take over all aspects of your claim.
 We will notify your doctors and other creditors that we are pursuing a legal claim on your behalf.
 In many cases, medical providers will delay collection efforts if they understand that a legal claim is pending.
-We will also communicate with you on a regular basis to make sure you are up-to-date on the progress of your claim.
+We will also communicate with you on a regular basis to make sure you are up to date on the progress of your claim.